codr7/forthy2/README.md

 1 3 2
 ```

-`$` may be used to simplify and speed up more elaborate stack transformations.
-Existing items may be bound to names that are available for specifying the transformed stack.
+`$` may be used to simplify and speed up more elaborate stack transformations, the result of evaluating the final form replaces the specified stack suffix.

 ```
   1 3 5 7
-  $(a b c _; b {a c +})
+  $(a b c _ {b a .+ c})

 3 6
 ```